ratem/bart.dias/docs/Roadmap.md

 - Fluid dialogue with the user (LLM)
 - Expanded code generation (LLM)
-- Use of Formal Methods
+- Comprehensive use of Formal Methods